brianjgamble/gen_content/README.md

 # GenContent

-A simple, content management tool that utiziles GenServer to store and retrieve compiled content.
+A simple, content management tool that uses GenServer to store and retrieve compiled content.

 ## Installation